tonymih/tonymih.github.io/_posts/2024-07-16-predicting-customer-loyalty.md

 ```

-The mean cross-validated r-squared score from this is **0.871** which is slighter higher than we saw for Linear Regression.
+The mean cross-validated r-squared score from this is **0.871** which is slightly higher than we saw for Linear Regression.

 <br>
 ##### Calculate Adjusted R-Squared